-Bachelor of Science in Education with Secondary (5-12)Teaching License challenge barriers to educational opportunities, and to adopt an anti-racist stance towards teaching.
+Bachelor of Science in Education with Secondary (5-12)Teaching License

+These programs prepare secondary teachers to work effectively with urban schools and communities, to challenge barriers to educational opportunities, and to adopt an anti-racist stance towards teaching.
 During our programs, students have substantive, meaningful, and ongoing field experiences.
 After our program, graduates are highly sought by local school districts because they aspire to teach for social change in urban schools.
 Programs are available in English, social studies (history), mathematics, and world languages.